Cops and robbers on $2K_2$-free graphs: A winning strategy

-\begin{lemma} For any $u\in V(\hat G)$, the induced subgraph $\hat G-u$ is connected.
-Furthermore, the induced subgraph $\hat G-N[u]$ is non-empty, connected and contains no isolated vertex. \end{lemma}
+\begin{lemma} For any $u\in V(\widehat G)$, the induced subgraph $\widehat G-u$ is connected, and the induced subgraph $\widehat G-N[u]$ is non-empty, connected and contains no isolated vertex. \end{lemma}

-\begin{proof} Recall that any induced subgraph of $\hat G$ is $2K_2$-free, by lemma \ref{basicproperties}$(c)$.
-If $\hat G-u$ is disconnected, then by lemma \ref{basicproperties}$(a)$, there is a vertex $x$ isolated in $\hat G-u$.
-This implies that in $\hat G$, the only neighbour of $x$ is $u$.
-It is easily seen that removing a vertex of degree 1 does not change the cop number of a graph, which contradicts the minimality of $\hat G$, as $\hat G-x$ would be a connected $2K_2$-free 2-cop-lose graph on fewer vertices.
+\begin{proof} Recall that any induced subgraph of $\widehat G$ is $2K_2$-free, by Lemma \ref{basicproperties}$(c)$.
+If $\widehat G-u$ is disconnected, then by Lemma \ref{basicproperties}$(a)$, there is a vertex $x$ isolated in $\widehat G-u$.
+This implies that in $\widehat G$, the only neighbour of $x$ is $u$.
+It is easily seen that removing a vertex of degree 1 does not change the cop number of a graph nor make it disconnected.
+This contradicts the minimality of $\widehat G$, as $\widehat G-x$ would be a connected $2K_2$-free 2-cop-lose graph on fewer vertices.

-It is clear $\hat G-N[u]$ is non-empty, otherwise a single cop on $u$ would catch the robber instantly, contradicting that $\hat G-N[u]$ is 2-cop-lose.